react-navigation/react-navigation.github.io/versioned_docs/version-5.x/troubleshooting.md

 ## I'm getting "SyntaxError in @react-navigation/xxx/xxx.tsx" or "SyntaxError: /xxx/@react-navigation/xxx/xxx.tsx: Unexpected token"

 This might happen if you have an old version of the `metro-react-native-babel-preset` package.
-Ttry upgrading it to the latest version.
+Try upgrading it to the latest version.

 If you use `npm`: